navpil/navpil.github.io/art/power-cult-eng.md

 ...with Lviv and Kharkiv being large cities on the West and East of Ukraine.

-Modern russians try to deny the existence of the Molotov-Ribbentrop Pact.
+Modern Russians try to deny the existence of the Molotov-Ribbentrop Pact.
 Or they rarely know about it.
 Second World War started in 1941 for them, because according to the Pact, there was a cooperation between nazis and commies.
-And russian government does not want to admit to that fact.
+And Russian government does not want to admit to that fact.

 The goals of "special war operation 2022" have changed several times:
 - Demilitarization and Denazification